codeteme/temesgen-dev-portfolio/README.md

 ![](/images/index.png)

 # [Project 2: Gebeta](https://github.com/codeteme/Gebeta)
+#### Tags: *Graphical UI*, *Imperative Computing*

 Gebeta is one of the oldest board games in the world.
-The project will allow two users to play against each other in a single account.
-The project will allow a user to play against the computer.
-The project might also allow the users to play in multiplayer mode.
+The project allows two users to play against each other in a single account.
+The project allows a user to play against the computer.
+The project might will be extended to allow multiplayer mode.

-Algorithmic Plan: I will employ alpha-beta pruning to allow a user to play against the computer.
-The static evaluation on the final positions would look at the number of marbles in the big bucket.
+Algorithmic Plan: I used alpha-beta pruning to allow a user to play against the computer.
+The static evaluation on the final positions looks at the number of marbles in the big bucket.
 In other words, the greater the number of marbles, the better the move is for the chosen player.
 If the number of marbles in the opposition's big bucket is larger than the chosen player's, then the static evaluation will yield a negative result (marbles in the big bucket of chosen player - marbles in big bucket of opposition player)

 ![](/images/index.jpg)

 ## [Project 3: Book Sale Prediction](https://github.com/codeteme/goodreads_sales_prediction)
+#### Tags: *Deep Learning*, *Natural Language Processing*, *Web Scraping*

 Machine Learning has been used widely to make predictions of consumer products, especially music and movies.
 However, it has not been widely used to make book related predictions, even though books are widely sold consumer products.
 In this notebook, we make use of machine learning to predict book sales using several book attributes.
 We believe this model can be useful for many including publishers, authors, and book shops.